USCIS Definitions of Business and Employment Related Naturalization

 Services are economic activities whose outputs are other than tangible goods.

 Such service activities include, but are not limited to, banking, insurance, transportation, communications and data processing, advertising, accounting, design and engineering, management consulting, tourism, and technology transfer.
+The technology transfer then branches off to many other customer-related softwares that Salesforce has enumerated in detail.

 The term “commerce” has been defined as "the exchange of goods, productions, or property of any kind; especially, exchange on a large scale, as between states or nations."